mickenordin/turing_machine/README.md

 That is to say that the first three rows correspond to a registry of zero and the last three rows correspond to a registry of one.

-A card that will move to the left if it is zero and the right if it is one and tehn exit, but leave everything else in place looks like this:
+A card that will move to the left if it is zero and the right if it is one and then exit, but leave everything else in place looks like this:
 ```
 0
 1